cllns/micrograd-rb/README.md

 But if you want to mess around with the code, you can clone this repo.

 I don't see why you'd want to install this as a dependency, but you could do `gem "micrograd", github: "cllns/micrograd"` if you want.

-If you're building anything real, you probably want to use [torch.rb](https://github.com/ankane/torch.rb), which is based on libtorch, the high-performance C++ library that PyTorch uses.

 ## Usage
 Take a look at the specs and also `lib/micrograd/examples.rb` to see how to use this library.